 Golden and creamy, this pumpkin mac and cheese recipe is seasonal comfort food at its finest.
 A blend of three cheeses and a variety of herbs and spices make this main dish or side a crowd-pleaser.

-And while you might not want to mess with a tried and true recipe, if ever you’re feeling like a slight deviation from the original, may I suggest pumpkin mac and cheese?
+And while you might not want to mess with a tried and true recipe, if ever you're feeling like a slight deviation from the original, may I suggest pumpkin macaroni and cheese?

-Because of the roux, this mac and cheese sauce gets wonderfully thick and creamy with regular milk – no cream whatsoever.
+- Milk: Because of the roux, this pumpkin mac and cheese sauce gets wonderfully thick and creamy with regular milk - no cream whatsoever.
 I use 2% milk, though you can use your preferred variety.

 Since some of the roux steps can be time-sensitive, I suggest prepping a few things before turning on the stove.
 I’ll combine all of the dry spices beforehand so they’re ready all at once, shred the cheeses, and then set a large pot of water to boil to get ready to cook the pasta.

-And if you’ve never made a roux before, don’t be intimidated!
-You begin by melting butter in a pan, then sprinkling an equal amount of flour over top.
-Whisk it all together and add the spices.
-We want to pause and cook this mixture (while whisking) for a few minutes before adding the milk to allow the flour to brown up some, which cooks off the “raw flour” flavor.
+- Sprinkle in the combined seasonings and whisk well.
+We want to pause and cook this mixture (while whisking) for a few minutes before adding the milk to allow the flour to brown up some, which cooks off the "raw flour" flavor.

 I tested this recipe with two different methods: all on the stovetop (as it’s written here) and finishing it baked in the oven.

 Both were delicious, so it really comes down to personal preference.
-If you like your sauce the creamier the better, then I suggest you serve this mac and cheese right from the pan as it’s written here.
-Buuuut if you don’t might losing a bit of creaminess to gain a crisp panko topping, then you might prefer finishing this in the oven.
+If you like your sauce the extra super creamy, then I suggest you serve this mac and cheese right from the pan as it's written here.
+Buuuut if you don't might losing a bit of creaminess to gain a crisp panko topping, then you might prefer finishing this in the oven.

-Bake at 350°F for 15-20 minutes, or until the top is golden in color.
+- Bake at 350°F/177°C for 15-20 minutes, or until the top is golden in color.
 Alternatively you can bake it for less time, switching to broil for the last minute or so to crisp up the panko.

-- Mac and cheese is best (creamiest) served right away.
+- Like most mac and cheese recipes, this one is best (creamiest) served right away.
 Leftover portions are certainly delicious, but lose a little bit of that freshly-made specialness when reheated.

 Pumpkin Mac and Cheese